KittyGiraudel/site/_posts/2014-01-15-sass-string-to-number.md

 All we have left is the ability to retrieve the correct unit from the string and returning the length.
 At first I thought it would be hard to do, but it turned out to be very easy.
 I moved this to a second function to keep things clean but you could probably merge both functions.

 First we need to get the unit as a string.
-It's basically the string starting from the first not-numeric character.
+It’s basically the string starting from the first not-numeric character.
 In `"42px"`, it would be `"px"`.
 We only need to slightly tweak our function to get this.

 ```scss
 @function number($string) {